AstrolabeProject/vos/README.md

 **Purpose**: VOS is an **integration** project which documents, coordinates, and administers the separate containerized components of the Astrolabe Virtual Observatory Server.

-***Note**: Currently, the Astrolabe VO and Image/Cutout Servers are hosted, in the cloud, by the [Cyverse Project](http://cyverse.org).
-This special (master) branch of the VOS project provides an Astrolabe-customized JupyterLab server which connects to the Astrolabe VO and Image/Cutout Servers running on Cyverse hosts.
-You can use the **onehost** branch of this project to create an entirely local installation of the Astrolabe servers.*
+***Note**: Currently, the Astrolabe VO and Image/Cutout Servers are hosted by the [Cyverse Project](http://cyverse.org).
+The **master** branch of this project provides an Astrolabe-customized JupyterLab notebook container which can connect to the Astrolabe servers running on Cyverse hosts.
+Alternatively, to create an entirely local installation of the Astrolabe servers, the **onehost** branch of this project may be used.*

-## The Astrolabe-customized version of JupyterLab
+## Installing the Astrolabe-customized version of JupyterLab

-***Note**: Installing the Astrolabe-customized version of JupyterLab requires a working Docker installation, version 19.03 or greater.*
+***Note**: Installing the Astrolabe-customized version of JupyterLab requires a working Docker installation, version 19.03 or greater, and the Git and Make programs.*

 ### 1. Checkout this project (ONCE)